metamn/react-final-form/README.md

 - Declarative form syntax including schema for data, ui, errors / validations
 - Supports Bootstrap out of the box, plus Material UI: https://github.com/rjsf-team/react-jsonschema-form/tree/master/packages/material-ui
-- built by / for Mozilla ? ("It is a major component in the kinto-admin project.")
+- Built by / for Mozilla ? ("It is a major component in the kinto-admin project.")
-- built on standards (https://json-schema.org/) which can describe more than forms - even complete UIs with media elements => might be a useful tool on long term
+- Built on standards (https://json-schema.org/) which can describe more than forms - even complete UIs with media elements => might be a useful tool on long term
+- JSON Schema is cross-language: https://json-schema.org/implementations.html

 ### Con

 - Seems having more features than necessary (for simple use cases)
 - Very unfriendly docs
-- Very unfriendly contributor:
+- Very unfriendly main contributor:

 ## Final Form